yabje/scoresaber-wiki/wiki/beginners-guide.md

 On each of these, you can use the Up and Down arrow on top and bottom of the icon list to scroll through the different shown score pages.

-## Whats next ?
+## Whats next?

-Now that you're all set-up and ready to go, you can start using ScoreSaber and compete with everyone else !
+Now that you're all set-up and ready to go, you can start using ScoreSaber and compete with everyone else!
 If you wish to learn more about the ranking process and how are things calculated, there is a more in depth guide from our wiki available [here](./ranking-system.md).